 Upon assignment of an NPA 600 NXX Code to a Code Applicant, the Code Applicant becomes the Code Holder.

-The standard process which uses Telcordia BIRRDS for Industry Notification of routing and rating information, and which is required for additions, deletions and changes of CO Codes in geographic NPAs, does not apply to NPA 600 NXX Codes.
-If information relating to an NPA 600 NXX Code is required in the BIRRDS database as well as on the CNA website, then the Code Holder shall enter such information, or arrange to have it entered after the Code is assigned.

 When a Code information change is requested to change the Code Holder, the Code Applicant or Holder who will take over the NPA 600 NXX Code shall make the request to the CNA, and arrange for the CNA to be provided with the current Code Holder's written agreement to the transfer of the NXX Code to the new Code Applicant or Holder.
 When a Code is transferred as part of a sale of assets, a merger or an acquisition, the Code Applicant requesting the transfer of the Code must certify that the transfer is permitted.

 When a Code information change is requested to change the Non-Geographic Service for which the Code is assigned, the Code Holder shall submit an Initial or Additional Code request for the Non-Geographic Service Code to which the Code should be transferred, and also complete the Code Information Change section on the same form.